Linux Foundation Chief: Businesses 'Will Fail' If They Don't Use Open Source Code

 The luminaries speaking at the Google Cloud Next conference had some strong words about the importance of openness, innovation, and a rich developer community.
 An anonymous reader writes: First Vint Cert said there's a "thread of openness" that runs throughout the internet, adding that "the internet, itself, has open characteristics" and thrives on "permissionless innovation."
 And Eric Brewer, vice president of infrastructure at Google, touched on the same themes, according to Tech Republic.
 "Linux, Brewer said, won some of the early internet wars because it was open, but also because it was the most innovative of its time.
 He also said that companies should work with open source for the value of the ecosystem and community, not just the value of the code."
 Then Linux Foundation executive director Jim Zemlin told the audience that business models were already changing to include open source, and ultimately made the argument that organizations that "don't harvest the shared innovation" of open source "will fail."

 Value of the open source ecosystem and community?!
-(Score:1)
+(Score:2, Interesting)

 After seeing how GNOME 3, systemd and PulseAudio have destroyed Linux's usability for me, and after seeing how Firefox has gone way down hill, I have to question the involvement of large organizations, profit-driven or not, when it comes to the development of open source software.